beriukay/fractionator/README.md

 - Whole numbers and fractions are handled, decimal places are ignored and dropped.
 - Illegal operators are ignored and dropped.
+- Only handles Operand Operator Operand inputs (but can easily be extended)

 Example run: